DEFRA/find-data-deploy/README.md

 The Find Data project is made up of two CKAN extensions, one golang service and the deploy repo which you are currently looking at.

 * [find-data-deploy](https://github.com/DEFRA/find-data-deploy)
-  * This repo.
-Contains docker config/build scripts/feature tests for the project.
+  * This repo contains docker config/build scripts/feature tests for the project.
 * [ckanext-defra](https://github.com/DEFRA/ckanext-defra)
   * This is the main defra plugin.
 It holds the theme and any custom routes/logic for the project.
 * [ckanext-defrareports](https://github.com/DEFRA/ckanext-defrareports)
   * This repo contains custom reports built on top of the [ckanext-report](https://github.com/datagovuk/ckanext-report) and [ckanext-gareport](https://github.com/datagovuk/ckanext-ga-report) plugins.
 * [find-data-location-lookup](https://github.com/DEFRA/find-data-location-lookup)
-  * A prototype microservice to serve location data based on ordinance survey master map data.
+  * This is a prototype microservice to serve location data based on ordinance survey master map data.

 #### Get up and running locally